CDC: COVID 3rd-highest cause of death in 2021 - NewsBreak

 Coronavirus-related complications were also the third leading cause of death in 2020, CDC reports .
 There were 350,831 COVID-19 deaths in 2020, which was the year the disease became widespread.
 Overall, there were about 60,000 more deaths in 2021 than 2020.

-There’s been some confusion since the start of the pandemic over what constitutes a COVID death.Moderna announces step toward updating COVID shots for fall
+There’s been some confusion since the start of the pandemic over what constitutes a COVID death.Walt Disney World drops all mask mandates

 CDC Dr. Robert Anderson, chief of Mortality Statistics, explains COVID-19 is often listed as the “underlying cause” on death certificates of those who die from COVID.